-Data Requested: Gallons of gasoline consumed for FY 2013.
-Key Contact(s): Buildings and Grounds Administrative Assistant (Amy Davidson) tracks vehicle fleet gasoline reimbursements throughout the year and can provide total consumption.
+Data Requested: Gallons of gasoline consumed for FY 2014.

+Key Contact(s): Buildings and Grounds tracks vehicle fleet gasoline reimbursements throughout the year and can provide total consumption.
+The data can be found on the Google Spreadsheet kept by B&G.